microsoft/FluidFramework/docs/content/docs/testing/tinylicious.md

 After running this command, you will see the `Forwarding` URL in your terminal, which can be used to access Tinylicious by replacing the `orderer` and `storage` URLs in the `AzureConnectionConfig`.

-If you are using the `Free` subscription of `ngrok`, there would random hexadecimal names generated to the HTTP tunnel opened for you.
-If you want to specify your subdomain, you would have to upgrade to their [paid plans](https://dashboard.ngrok.com/billing/plan).
-Once upgraded, you can run the below command by specifying your custom domain name and port number on which your local Tinylicious service is running.
+If your ngrok account includes the capability to set custom domains or subdomains, you can use the following command to use a custom domain instead of a randomly-generated one.

 ```sh
 ngrok http -hostname CUSTOM_DOMAIN_NAME PORT_NUMBER